yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-031_Validate_Comment_With_161_Characters.md

 2. Log in with valid credentials
 3. Navigate to any product
 4. Enter a comment with 161 characters
+5. Observe the submit button behavior
-5. Submit the comment
+6. Attempt to submit the comment

 ---

 ## ✅ Expected Result

-The system should reject the comment because it exceeds the maximum allowed limit of 160 characters
+- The system should prevent the comment from being submitted when it exceeds 160 characters
+- No error message is displayed, and the submission action is blocked